Greek Revival schoolhouse with engaged brick pillars on corners and front porch.

 As the district grew in population, due in part to the Smith & Dove Manufacturing Co. in Frye Village, at new schoolhouse was needed.
 On March 2, 1848 the district vote to build a new school on a half acre of land on Lowell St. owned by John Dove.
 They paid $217 for the lot.
 They then "chose John Dove, Elijah Hussey, and John Burnam a committee to get a plan for a schoolhouse sufficient to hold 150 scholars."

 The architect was Jacob Chickering.
 Robert Simpson and Moody Russell were the contractors and Benjamin Gleason of B & G. Gleason was the mason.
 The contract was witness by John Smith and M. W. Burke.
-The contract was to be completed three months after it was signed on May 8, 1848 which included the schoolhouse, woodshed privies, well pump and fenced in yard.
+The building was to be completed three months after it was signed on May 8, 1848 which included the schoolhouse, woodshed privies, a well pump and fenced in yard.

-The school house erected in Frye Village would be the first public school in town to be built of brick.
+This school house in Frye Village would be the first public school in town to be built of brick.
 It was 73' L x 33' W x 15' high with an 8' x 20' porch on the front.
 The woodshed privies was 15' x 13' x 8' high, 8 privies on each end and 4 1/2' x 7 1/2' all as on the plan.

 The school had two rooms, one large room holding 48 desks and 96 chairs, and the smaller room with 15 desks and 54 chairs. all fastened to the floor.
 Tops made of Cherry and the legs and sides of Maple or Birch and stained to represent Cheery.
-Tw0 boxes for books in each desk.
+Two boxes for books in each desk.
 24 chairs to have stout Mahogany arms and a box under the seat for books.
-All desks and chair numbered, one ink stand with slide cover put into the tops of the desks.
+All desks and chairs numbered, one ink stand with slide cover put into the tops of the desks.
 The exterior trim and blinds were three coats of Paris green.
 Cupola put up and finished inside and out, tin roof, weather vane & pointer put on cupola worth $18.
 The grading and foundations were the districts responsibility to get it ready for construction to begin.
 The cost was $3000.

 Richardson was born in 1794, married Lucretia Ward b.
 Jan.
 13, 1799 in Athol, MA.
 They adopted Lucretia's niece, daughter of her brother, also named Lucretia Ward b. in Athol in 1828.
 Warren Richardson died on Nov.
 24, 1829 at the age of 35.
-He left $1000. for a book fund for the school, the "Richardson Fund", His wife continued to live on Frye Village in her home which was located opposite Balmoral St. on what is now part of Wood Park.
+He left $1000. for a book fund for the school, the "Richardson Fund", His wife continued to live in Frye Village in her home which was located opposite Balmoral St. on what is now part of Wood Park.
 Lucretia died Jan.
 17, 1888 at age 89.
-Their daughter Lucretia Ward Richardson, would later marry George H. Torr. who would become president and treasurer on the Smith and Dove Manufacturing Co.
+Their daughter Lucretia Ward Richardson, would later marry George H. Torr, who would later become president and treasurer on the Smith and Dove Manufacturing Co.